1 Introduction

 Rather than gradually expanding their settlements, the Ancient Greeks migrated dynamically to distant lands.

-Their range extended from the southern Iberian Peninsula in the west, the northern shore of the Black Sea in the north, Egypt in the south, and Cilicia Pedias in the east.
+Their range extended from the Iberian Peninsula in the west, the northern shore of the Black Sea in the north, Egypt in the south, and Cilicia Pedias in the east.

 During the 16th and 15th centuries BC, there was active migration between Greeks and Egypt.